Sitecore/developer-portal/data/markdown/pages/learn/accelerate/sitecoreai/implementation/developer-experience/troubleshooting-docker.md

 #### Docker Compose v1 Deprecated

 As of June 2023 Docker Compose v1 has been deprecated and removed.
-The XM Cloud Foundation head was created before this date and was originally built against this earlier version.
+The SitecoreAI Foundation head was created before this date and was originally built against this earlier version.
 It has since been migrated to run against v2, however if your repository was created before then, you will also need to update your repository.
 Further information can be found on [Upgrading to Docker Compose v2](https://robearlam.com/blog/docker-compose-v2) post.

 #### Containers cannot communicate with each other